An EHC plan identifies a child's special educational needs, together with health and social care provision when these services are involved.

 - a local authority social care representative

-Information gathered in anticipation of the annual review should be issued to all invitees.
-If professionals are unable to attend the meeting they should have submitted a report.
+Information gathered in anticipation of the annual review should be issued to all invitees two weeks prior to the review meeting taking place.
+Anyone unable to attend the meeting can submit a report, or their views, to be considered.

 Within 4 weeks of the review meeting the local authority must decide whether it proposes to keep the plan as it is, amend the plan or cease to maintain the plan and notify the child's parent or the young person and the educational establishment.

 If it is agreed that the plan needs to be amended, the local authority will start this process without delay.
 If the local authority decides not to make the recommended amendments to the plan or decides to cease the plan, the child's parent or the young person will be given information on their right to appeal and the time limits for doing so and the requirements to consider mediation intervention.

 It should be noted that EHC plans are not expected to be amended on a very frequent basis.

 Reviews where a child or young person does not attend a school or educational institution

 Annual reviews for these children and young people are convened and held by a local authority representative.
 The meetings themselves will be held at a venue agreed with the parent or the young person and the local authority.
 The process is as described above.

 All reviews taking place from year 9 at the latest and onwards must include a focus on preparing for adulthood including employment, independent living and participation in society.
 This transition planning must be built into the EHC plan and where relevant should include effective planning for young people moving from children to adult health and care services.
 It is particularly important in these reviews to seek and record the views, wishes and feelings of the child or young person.